albasyir/hexagonal-platform-manager/packages/docs/docs/routing.md

 1. **Keep Route Handlers Simple**: Extract complex logic into separate service functions
 2. **Use TypeScript**: Take advantage of TypeScript for better type safety
-3. **Validate Input**: Always validate request parameters, query parameters, and body
+3. **Validate Input**: Use the built-in Zod validation for request parameters, query parameters, and body
 4. **Handle Errors**: Implement proper error handling for all routes
 5. **Use Consistent Response Format**: Maintain a consistent structure for all API responses
+6. **Leverage Interceptors**: Use the interceptor system for cross-cutting concerns

 ## Next Steps